IASTM and Gua Sha - Brisbane MSK Clinic

 Chronic Pain and "breaking down Scar Tissue"?

-There are many myofascial release therapies, which, when used correctly, can create some hugely positive change in the cases of chronic pain and scar tissue.
+There are many myofascial release therapies, which, when used correctly, can create some hugely positive change in the cases of chronic pain and scar tissue .
 IASTM and Gua Sha can work extremely well when dealing with scar tissues and chronic pain.
 Sadly, many professionals wrongly talk about breaking scar tissue down with various soft tissue therapy treatments.
 The simple fact is that "scar tissue is scar tissue" and essentially a repair, not tissue regeneration.
-Hence, scar tissue has different properties compared to "normal" tissue (see the article on Soft tissue repair, healing and scar tissue).
+Hence, scar tissue has different properties compared to "normal" tissue (see the article on healing and scar tissue treatment).
 However, one can work on other soft tissue structures to improve circulation, nerve innervation, and function affected by the scar tissue.
-Even general medicine cannot change scar tissue into normal tissue.
+Even general medicine cannot turn scar tissue into normal tissue.
 The medical solution to deal with severe and restrictive scar tissue is often further surgery to remove it.
 Each surgery creates tissue trauma and scarring, though there are occasions where surgery is necessary and life-saving.
 It is down to the skill, knowledge and experience of a soft tissue practitioner to get the best possible function from the injured/changed tissues.

 Our principal practitioner has been using friction-based soft tissue therapy techniques since 2008, including ice massage and cross-fibre friction.
 He also experimented extensively on his own body with various shaped tools and soft tissue friction techniques.
 Rather than just learning any old IASTM technique, he was much more interested in learning and understanding the basis for such treatment methods.
 Hence, in 2015 he trained in the ancient art of Gua Sha.
 He has found the techniques instrumental in the right circumstances, alongside other soft tissue therapy skills.